 The Greenway design calls for a pathway on the north side of the street, running from Canfor Avenue to Brunette Avenue.
 The pathway will accommodate cyclist and pedestrian traffic in both directions.
 On the east end, the Greenway will connect to the existing path that connects Canfor Avenue and the Bailey Bridge at the municipal border with the City of Coquitlam.
 The west end of the pathway will connect to the Braid Skytrain Station access road located immediately east of Brunette Avenue.
 The pathway will be separated from the street to buffer cyclists and pedestrians from the adjacent motor vehicle and truck traffic.

-The project will be constructed in two phases
+The project will be constructed in three phases

-Phase One is from Canfor Avenue to the single rail crossing, and is scheduled to start in November 2017 and will be completed by the end of March 2018
+Phase One was the construction from Canfor Avenue to the single rail crossing, and was completed in June 2018.

 Click on the map for a larger view.

 Public Open House 1 was held on Wednesday, August 17, 2016 and provided an introduction to the project and address the issues, constraints and opportunities for the project.

 This project is funded in part by the Government of Canada.